 Discussion

-Since social workers are at the forefront of the fight against the psychosocial effects of the Corona pandemic, it raised the need to examine how to reduce the damage to their well-being.
-The aim of this study was to apply the job demands-resources model to well-being among social workers who worked during the Covid-19 pandemic.
-We used the job demands-resources model as the theoretical framework for this study, because JD-R model provides description of the way demands, resources, psychological states, and outcomes are associated (Schaufeli & Taris 2014).To the best of our knowledge, a well-established theory for assessing the well-being of workers, based on resources and demands, has not been applied in situations of national / international crisis.
+Social workers are at the forefront of the fight against the psychosocial effects of the COVID-19 pandemic, which raises the need to examine how work-related damage to their well-being can be reduced.
+The aim of this study was to apply the job demands-resources model to analyzing well-being among social workers who were working during the COVID-19 pandemic.
+We used the job demands-resources model as the theoretical framework for this study because it offers descriptions of the ways in which demands, resources, psychological states, and outcomes are associated (Schaufeli and Taris 2014).To the best of our knowledge, the application of such a well-established theory for assessing the well-being of workers based on resources and demands has not previously been used in studies involving situations of national or international crisis.

-In this study demands included perceived stress, job insecurity, job stress and role ambiguity.
+In this study, demands examined included perceived stress, job insecurity, job stress and role ambiguity.
 Resources included social support, sense of meaning in work, professional self-esteem, organizational support, and job satisfaction.
-More specifically, we examined whether sense of meaning in work and professional self-esteem moderate the association between demands and resources and well-being.
-We choose these variables because they hardly researched in this theoretical context and very relevant to the social work profession.
-An increased well-being was associated with decreased perceived stress, job insecurity, role ambiguity (demands in our study) and with increased social support, job satisfaction, organizational support, professional self-esteem, and sense of meaning in work (resources in our study).
+More specifically, we examined whether sense of meaning in work and professional self-esteem moderated the association between demands and resources and well-being.
+We chose these variables because they are seldom researched in this theoretical context but are very relevant to the social work profession.
+We found that increased well-being was associated with decreased perceived stress, job insecurity, role ambiguity (demands in our study) and with increased social support, job satisfaction, organizational support, professional self-esteem, and sense of meaning in work (resources in our study).

-The main findings show that well-being correlated with all demands and resources except for job stress.
+Our main findings show that well-being correlated with all demands and resources except for job stress.
 Increased well-being was associated with lower levels of perceived stress, job insecurity, role ambiguity.
-In addition, enhanced well-being was connected with higher levels of social support, job satisfaction, organizational support, professional self-esteem and sense of meaning.
-Our finding supports the assumption of the JD-R Model, that every occupation has its unique demands and resources that affect employee well-being (Bakker & Demerouti 2017; Demerouti & Bakker 2011; Upadyaya et al. 2016).
+In addition, enhanced well-being was connected with higher levels of social support, job satisfaction, organizational support, professional self-esteem, and sense of meaning.
+Our finding supports the assumption of the job demands-resources model: that every occupation has its unique demands and resources that affect employee well-being (Bakker and Demerouti 2017; Demerouti and Bakker 2011; Upadyaya et al. 2016).

 The strongest predictor of well-being was social support, followed by sense of meaning and professional self-esteem, and perceived stress.
-Well-being is a construct expressing general or specific life satisfaction across various domains ( (Lau, Cummins, & Mcpherson 2005; Diener et al. 2009).
-We could therefore say that in our study we found that social workers’ well-being expressed by social support, job satisfaction, organizational support, professional self-esteem, and sense of meaning in work.
-These findings reinforce the great importance that work has in our lives as contributing to subjective well-being.
+Well-being is a construct expressing general or specific life satisfaction across various domains (Lau, Cummins, and Mcpherson 2005; Diener et al. 2009).
+We could therefore say, in our study, that we found social workers’ well-being to be expressed by social support, job satisfaction, organizational support, professional self-esteem, and sense of meaning in work.
+These findings reinforce the great importance that work has in our lives as an activity that contributes to subjective well-being.

-An explanation for the lack of correlation between job stress and well-being, may be relate to the fact that among social workers job stress is a normal and familiar condition, that has no real effect on well-being.
-Other explanation could relate to interestingly finding of modest positive associations between job stress and professional self-esteem and sense of meaning.
-It is possible that job stress at a certain level produces a sense of professional self-esteem, that stems from the ability to meet the challenge and at the same time produces a sense of meaning in work.
-Research indicated the potential power of professional self-esteem as a resource that gives helping-professionals the strength to deal with stressful events (Finzi-Dottan & Kormosh 2016).
+An explanation for the lack of correlation between job stress and well-being may be the fact that, among social workers, job stress is a normal and familiar condition that has little noticeable effect on well-being.
+Another explanation could be generated from the interesting finding of modest positive associations between job stress and professional self-esteem and sense of meaning.
+It is possible that job stress at a certain level produces a sense of professional self-esteem that stems from the ability to meet challenges, which at the same time produces a sense of meaning in work.
+Research has indicated the potential power of professional self-esteem as a resource that gives helping-professionals the strength to deal with stressful events (Finzi-Dottan and Kormosh 2016).